Adel Bordbari

 But not for such as you and I

-I like to think of it as a sociological narrative too, where even love isn’t for everybody. it’s only a privilege for the selected few. the speaker who’s not one, finally gives up and “the soil falls over his head”.
+I like to think of it as a sociological narrative too—where love isn’t for everyone.
+It’s a privilege for the select few.
+The speaker, who isn’t one of them, finally gives up and “the soil falls over his head.”

-Never Had No One Ever sounds very good. he sings a bit differently, like I’ve never heard from him before. the melody is also beautiful. they usually sound whiney -as I’ve mentioned before- in a “hurt and lost”, but not in a “broken and failed” tone.
-Cemetry Gates is so British for some reason. it contrasts the jolly title and the gloomy mood once again. mentioning great writers Ketas, Yeats, and Wilde (even a line from Shakespeare) and how we walked the graveyard with a friend and contemplated the pettiness of life. a bit of wordplay in the line “we go inside and we gravely read the stones”, gravely reading the graves.
+Never Had No One Ever sounds really good.
+He sings a bit differently—like I’ve never heard him before.
+The melody is beautiful.
+They usually sound whiny—as I mentioned before—in a “hurt and lost” way, but not in a “broken and failed” tone.
+Cemetry Gates is so British, for some reason.
+It contrasts the jolly title with a gloomy mood once again.
+He name-drops writers like Keats, Yeats, and Wilde (even quoting Shakespeare), recounting a walk through a graveyard with a friend while contemplating the pettiness of life.
+There’s a clever bit of wordplay in the line “we go inside and we gravely read the stones”—gravely reading graves.

 All those people, all those lives, where are they now?